Madhav Gothoskar. Photo Courtesy — Maharashtracha Gaurav’s YouTube channel

 Feroz Shah Kotla, October 30, 1983.
 The previous day had seen Sunil Gavaskar bring the long shelved hook back into his array of strokes and race to his 29th hundred off just 94 balls.
 Granted, the pitch was pancake flat, but often such mundane issues of the wicket did not quite bother the West Indian pace attack.
 But, on that Delhi day their artillery was muffled by the slow wicket, and the fireworks were generated by the bat of the Little Master.

 Obviously he had been irked.
-Malcolm Marshall had got him for a duck in the first innings at Kanpur and had knocked the bat out of his hand in the second before dismissing him for seven.
+Malcolm Marshall had got him for a duck in the first innings at Kanpur and had knocked the bat out of his hand in the second before dismissing him for 7.
 The man known to douse the fiery flames of speed with ice-cold temperament and technique had suddenly decided to meet fire with fire.
 There had been a touch of desperation in the innings, but it had come off.
-When he was bowled by Larry Gomes, his score read 121 off 128 balls with 15 boundaries and two sixes.
+When he was bowled by Larry Gomes, his score read 121 off 128 balls with 15 boundaries and 2 sixes.

 At the other end, Dilip Vengsarkar had played arguably the better innings, a superb exhibition of controlled aggression.
 Remembered more for shaking Gavaskar by the hand and mouthing, “Bloody it’s your 29th”, his stroke making had been near flawless.
 At the end of the day he had walked back for an unbeaten 114.
-The score read 299 for three.
+The score read 299 for 3.

 The special day